hotshott-hacker/hotshott-hacker/README.md

 - 👋 Hi, I’m @hotshott-hacker
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in fullstack development and machine learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Machine learning
-- 💞️ I’m looking to collaborate on react developers
+- 💞️ I’m looking to collaborate on AI developers
 - 📫 How to reach me kannandinesh870@gmail.com

 <!---